Lake Bolac: Location

 Lake Bolac is in the Western District region of Victoria, within the local government area of the Rural City of Ararat, 91 km west of Ballarat.
 The town is situated on the shores of Lake Bolac, and the Glenelg Highway passes through the town.

 Facilities and places of interest

-The Lake Bolac stone arrangement is an Aboriginal ceremonial site near the town, in the shape of a giant stone eel.
+The Lake Bolac stone arrangement is an Aboriginal ceremonial site near the town, shaped like a giant stone eel.

 Lake Bolac has a prep to year 12 school.

 There is a caravan park on the lake that is popular in summer with holidaying families.

 Recreation

 The freshwater lake is popular with anglers.

 The football team, in partnership with the nearby town of Wickliffe, competes as the Magpies in the Mininera & District Football League.

 The Lake Bolac Golf Club is on Mortlake Road.

 Demographics

 At the 2021 census, Lake Bolac and the surrounding area had a population of 368.

-The language spoken by the traditional owners of the area is the Djab Wurrung language.
+The language spoken by the traditional owners of the area is Djab Wurrung language.